Officials Provide Details of Latest Strikes Against ISIS

 Strikes in Syria

--- Near Abu Kamal, two strikes destroyed nine ISIS oil trucks, four oil storage tanks, an excavator and a piece of oil processing equipment.

--- Near Dayr Az Zawr, five strikes engaged an ISIS tactical unit and destroyed 10 oil storage tanks, six oil trucks, two fuel trailers, a wellhead, a piece of oil processing equipment and an ISIS headquarters.
+-- Near Dayr Az Zawr, two strikes destroyed 20 ISIS oil storage barrels and six oil tankers.

--- Near Raqqa, 13 strikes engaged nine ISIS tactical units; destroyed 10 fighting positions, two vehicles and an unmanned aerial system; and suppressed an ISIS tactical unit.
+-- Near Raqqah, nine strikes engaged eight ISIS tactical units and destroyed seven fighting positions, a tactical vehicle, a front-end loader, a mortar system and a heavy machine gun.

 Strikes in Iraq

-In Iraq, coalition military forces conducted four strikes consisting of 25 engagements against ISIS targets:
+In Iraq, coalition military forces conducted five strikes consisting of 47 engagements against ISIS targets:

--- Near Mosul, two strikes engaged an ISIS tactical unit; destroyed 13 fighting positions, two weapons caches and a mortar system; and suppressed three fighting positions.
+-- Near Mosul, three strikes engaged two ISIS tactical units and a sniper team; destroyed 13 fighting positions, eight roadside bombs, three medium machine guns, and a supply cache; damaged 11 fighting positions; and suppressed four sniper teams and two ISIS tactical units.

--- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed a staging area.
+-- Near Rawah, two strikes engaged an ISIS tactical unit and destroyed a tactical vehicle, a mortar system and a vehicle.

-Officials also provided details today on 13 strikes conducted June 27 in Syria and Iraq for which the information was unavailable in time for yesterday's report:
+Additionally, seven previously unreported strikes were conducted in Syria and Iraq on June 29-30.

+-- June 29: Near Raqqah, Syria, a strike damaged 24 fighting positions.

--- Near Shadaddi, Syria, eight strikes engaged two ISIS tactical units and destroyed five ISIS-held buildings, two vehicles, two fighting positions, two command-and-control nodes, a staging facility and an ISIS headquarters.
+-- June 30: Near Dayr Az Zawr, Syria, three strikes engaged three ISIS tactical units and destroyed four ISIS-held buildings, two command and control nodes and three oil stills.

--- Near Raqqa, four strikes engaged two ISIS tactical units, destroyed two vehicle-bomb factories and a belt rigged with explosives, and damaged eight fighting positions.

--- Near Mosul, a strike engaged an ISIS tactical unit and destroyed four medium machine guns, a rocket-propelled-grenade system and an ISIS headquarters.
+-- June 30: Near Mosul, Iraq, three strikes engaged an ISIS tactical unit and destroyed 23 vehicles, 10 fighting positions, two medium machine guns, two front-end loaders, two car bombs, an oil tanker truck, a rocket-propelled grenade system, a heavy machine gun and a supply cache.

 Part of Operation Inherent Resolve